wesleychristelis/ngrx-poc/README.md

 1. Where effects produce other actions
 2. Where the effect does not produce other actions.
 If this is the case NgRx needs to be informed of this using "dispatch: false" in the @effect decorator

-__NgRx Entity__

-* A new NgRx library for storing a collection of entities

-## When / Why to use a central store

-##### Existing Issues / What problems NgRx Solve:
-* Constantly Fetching the same data (large amount of users would cause performance problem)
-* Imporove user experince - we want to minimise the amount of "loading screens" we show the user

-##### Important Reasons
-* Instand updates to UI components (Sync up the UI automatically with contacting the Backend).
-* __Implicitly__ cover cases where datat has been changed and the UI state must update.
-* __Decouple__ you data from your __components__, when the component gets destroyed, so does the data
-* Components will be a pure representation of state.
-No longer responsible for fetching and storing the data.
-* Data is protected and owned by the store.

 ## Environment Setup

 **IMPORTANT**: Use NPM 5 and above to make sure the package-json-lock is used